rahulz/test-element8/README.md

 It is desirable that you come up with a good layout, especially for the listing and reports

 ### How to setup:

-- Install python version: 3.x (tested on 3.9)
+- Install Python: Version: 3.x (tested on 3.9)
 - Optional: Setup and activate virtualenv
 - `pip install -r requirements.txt`
-- `python manage.py createsuperuser` (Only super users are allows to log in)
+- `python manage.py createsuperuser` (Only super users are allowed to log in)

 ### Dependencies